Poggicek/cs2-docs/docs/metamod/your-first-plugin/incompatibilities.md

 :::

 ## A player controller still exists after a player disconnects
 A controller holds a `PlayerConnectedState m_iConnected` value that represents the current state of the player.
-If a player disconnects, the controller will still exist (even through map changes) but the state will be set to `PlayerConnectedState::PlayerDisconnected`.
+If a player disconnects, the controller will still exist but the state will be set to `PlayerConnectedState::PlayerDisconnected`.
 This could be a problem if you are passing controllers through timers where you'd normally only check if the entity handle is still valid, now the state has to be checked as well.

 :::note Not confirmed
 Disconnected controllers should only be replaced by new players if the server is full